CalARP Regulatory Overview

 The CalARP program requires businesses to have planning activities that are intended to minimize the possibility of an accidental release by encouraging engineering and administrative controls.
 It is further intended to mitigate the consequences of an accidental release, by requiring owners or operators of facilities to develop and implement an accident prevention program.
 Subsequently, the owner or operator may be required to develop and submit a Risk Management Plan (RMP) to the LAFD.
 CalARP program staff determines the level of detail in the RMPs, reviews all applicable components of RMPs to ensure completeness and adequacy, conducts facility inspections, and provides public access to the information.
 CalARP Program implementation is accomplished through close coordination between LAFD and regulated businesses.

-The CalARP program encompasses both the federal “Risk Management Program,” established in the Code of Federal Regulations, Title 40, Part 68, and the State of California program, in accordance with the Title 19 of the California Code of Regulations, Division 2, Chapter 4.5.
+The CalARP program encompasses both the federal “Risk Management Program,” established in the Code of Federal Regulations, Title 40, Part 68, and the State of California program, in accordance with Title 19 of the California Code of Regulations, Division 2, Chapter 4.5.

 Translate